Frequently Asked Questions

 Do you offer dual-rated motors for 60Hz / 50Hz?

-All 3-Phase motors are dual rated for 60/50Hz on the standard nameplate.
+All three phase (3PH) motors are dual rated for 60/50Hz on the standard nameplate, often with lower HP output at 50Hz.
 See individual product pages for specific rating information for each product group.

 Do you offer 575V motors from stock?